matthewjmiller/mattmiller/CV.md

 ### Literary Reviews

-Review of Leif Enger, *Virgil Wander.* Forthcoming in *The University Bookman.*

 Review of Tish Harrison Warren, *Prayer in the Night.* Forthcoming in *Front Porch Republic.*

+["Can Whimsy Save the Small-Town Novel?"
+Review of Leif Enger, *Virgil Wander.*](https://kirkcenter.org/reviews/can-whimsy-save-the-small-town-novel/) In *The University Bookman,* 11 October 2020.

 ["When Home is No Home."
 Review of Patrick Laurie, *Native: Life in a Vanishing Landscape.*](https://www.frontporchrepublic.com/2020/08/when-home-is-no-home-on-becoming-native-to-a-changing-place/) In *Front Porch Republic,* 12 August 2020.